 Assessment

-For each inspection and reinspection under subsections (a) and (c) of 454 CMR 28.12(2) and previous inspections specified under 454 CMR 28.12(1), the local education agency must have an licensed inspector provide a written assessment of all friable known or assumed ACM in the school building.
+For each inspection and re-inspection under subsections (a) and (b) of 454 CMR 28.13(2) and previous inspections specified under 454 CMR 28.13(1), the local education agency must have a licensed inspector provide a written assessment of all friable known or assumed ACM in the school building.

-Each licensed inspector providing a written assessment must sign and date the assessment, provide his or her current license and training certificate, and submit a copy of the assessment to the person designated under 454 CMR 28.12(5) for inclusion in the management plan within thirty (30) days of the assessment.
+Each licensed inspector providing a written assessment must sign and date the assessment, provide his or her current license and training certificate, and submit a copy of the assessment to the person designated under 454 CMR 28.13(5) for inclusion in the management plan within thirty (30) days of the assessment.